Joe’s Woes

 Alas, winter came and birds returned—

-“Give us some seed,”
+“Give us some feed,”

 They pled,